TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Into the Blue

-With the Pacific blue on your doorstep, you will likely be spending a bit of time in the warm yet cool thermocline sluiced waters.
+With the Pacific Blue on your doorstep, you will likely spend some time in the warm yet cool thermocline sluiced waters.
 If you prefer more than just the occasional dip, see the following options:

 • Swim out to Sámara’s satellite Isla Chora in the bay to the far South end of the beach past Matapalo.
 Of course, you could just rent a kayak at a beachside surf school.

-• Go snorkeling from the same spot entering opposite the stony reef that stretches halfway toward the island.
-The only coral reef in Sámara, and though white and calcified, it is a great place to see colorful tropical fish and plant life.
+• Go snorkeling from the same spot, entering opposite the stony reef that stretches halfway toward the island.
+This is the only coral reef in Sámara, and though white and calcified, it is a great place to see colorful tropical fish and plant life.

 Hike, Walk, Adventure

 • Hiking beyond the southern headland takes you to the equally empty white beach of Playa Carillo.
-Hiking along the rocky coast, you will be cut off by cliffs and the ocean except at the lowest tidal phases.
-There is an off-trail route across the jungle topped point—which you will have to find—or take the road.
+Hiking along the rocky coast, cliffs, and ocean will cut you off except at the lowest tidal phases.
+You must find an off-trail route across the jungle-topped point — or take the road.

 Playa Carillo is said to be one of the most beautiful, pristine beaches on the Nicoya Peninsula.

-• I enjoyed the zip-line canopy tour with Wingnuts.
-Sustainable adventure tourism at its best, as it is built while preserving the trees on land reserved for wildlife habitat.
-10 ziplines, hanging bridges, wildlife ,and ocean vistas ($75 high season).
+• I enjoyed the zipline canopy tour with Wingnuts.
+It is responsible for adventure tourism at its best, as it is built while preserving the trees on land reserved for wildlife habitat.
+The tour includes 10 ziplines, hanging bridges, wildlife, and ocean vistas ($75 high season).

-• Inland Hikes, such as ascending the steps off the main road opposite Las Brisas Hotel to the overlooking hill—or toward Santa Domingo leaving east behind Matapalo—are peaceful walks on rocky dirt roads or jungle trails.
-You will experience plenty of natural beauty, ocean views and wildlife glimpses (at least birds and howler monkeys) if you are observant. (#6 & 7 on map above.)
+• Inland Hikes are peaceful walks on rocky dirt roads or jungle trails, such as ascending the steps off the main road opposite Las Brisas Hotel to the overlooking hill or toward Santa Domingo, leaving east behind Matapalo.
+If you are observant, you will experience plenty of natural beauty, ocean views, and wildlife glimpses (at least birds and howler monkeys) (#6 & 7 on the map above.)

 Going inland almost guarantees seeing Howler Monkeys, which you will hear regardless.